 The lifestyle you live and what you decide to put in your body everyday, in combination with your personal genetic profile, may affect how your body responds to medication(s).
 So how do you find helpful medication guidance with these considerations in mind?

-Pharmacogenetic testing with Genomind, which is available by prescription, looks at 24 genes related to mental health treatment.
-It provides guidance across 10+ mental health conditions and 130+ medications to help clinicians determine:
+Pharmacogenetic testing from Genomind, which is available by prescription, looks at 24 genes related to your metabolism, absorption, and sensitivity to medications.
+It can help your clinician determine: